Skip to content

 What travel insurance do I need to protect my belongings in China?

-Most types of travel insurance will include some level of protection for your belongings and baggage.
+Most types of travel insurance will include some level of protection for your belongings and baggage .
 However, it is important to check what is and what isn’t covered.

 You should make sure that your insurance has adequate coverage for your personal belongings.
-You can also consider add-ons such as gadget insurance and passport cover, which are not always included as standard.
+You can also consider add-ons such as gadget insurance and passport cover , which are not always included as standard.

 What travel insurance do I need for hiking in China?

-You may need to have adventure sports cover.
-There are many incredible hikes in China, including hiking along the Great Wall or in Tiger Leaping Gorge.
 But standard travel insurance policies often will not cover hiking above a certain height or in riskier locations.
 If your hiking trip involves mountaineering or using climbing equipment, you'll almost certainty need extra cover.

 You may be able to add adventure sports cover to your existing travel insurance for a fee.
 Travel insurers will also often bundle together adventure sports cover and winter sports cover.